Skip Navigation

 9. Varicella (chickenpox) – for children born in 2010 or later

-Under the Immunization of School Pupils Act (external link), your child can be exempted from immunization for medical reasons or non-medical reasons (due to conscience or religious belief).
+Under the Immunization of School Pupils Act (ISPA) (external link), your child can be exempted from immunization for medical reasons or non-medical reasons (due to conscience or religious belief).
 If your child is under 18 years old and requires an exemption for one or more of the immunizations required to attend school, you must provide one (1) of the following to Halton Region Public Health:

 1. Complete a Statement of Medical Exemption for Immunization of School Pupils Act form (external link) signed by your child’s physician or nurse practitioner.